Peter-Lavigne/godot-cutscenes/README.md

 This cutscene system manages concurrency across any number of user-defined cutscene events while providing a cutscene language that is both human-readable and godot-compatable.
 See narrator/Dialog.gd for an implementation using the provided dialog system.

+See the documentation in cutscenes/Cutscene.gd for full usage information.